Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Cash transfer services can help you if you don’t have a bank account, look for a local company that supports storefronts for cash payments.
 These services include agent locations in other countries that allow your recipient to pick up cash without a bank account.

 Spain’s exchange rates explained

 The exchange rate determines how much one country’s currency is worth in another country’s currency.
 When a country’s currency is strong, it yields more money when exchanging it in a country with a weaker currency.
-Spain’s exchange rate is flexible compared to the CA dollar, and the CAD-EUR relationship typically changes daily.
+Spain’s exchange rate is flexible compared to the Singapore dollar, and the SGD-EUR relationship typically changes daily.
 Factors that influence the exchange rate include interest rates, economic stability and inflation.

 Documents needed for sending to and receiving money in Spain

-To send money to Spain from Canada, you’ll need government-issued ID and other documents, while documents needed to pick up money in Spain may differ by company.
+To send money to Spain from Singapore, you’ll need government-issued ID and other documents, while documents needed to pick up money in Spain may differ by company.

-To send money from Canada to Spain, you’ll need documentation and details that include:
+To send money from Singapore to Spain, you’ll need documentation and details that include:

-Identification.
-Most services require a driver’s license, passport or other government-issued ID.
-Some services allow you to send transfers without ID, but they may require your SIN.
+- Identification.
+Most services require your NRIC, a driver’s license, passport or other government-issued ID.

 Documents to receive money in Spain